sagar2602/netflix-gpt/README.md

 93. While adding the more like this section I have tried to use the hook useMovieTrailer() by adding an extra param, but it cannot be achieved bcz it also contains the useEffect() hook, so one useEffect cannot render another useEffect thats why I have write the logic inside MovieCard component.
 94. Added some apis , but mainly added children api to built children swithcer in our app
 95. Added Kids mode slice and use it to switch the kid mode, it is not similar to netflix , but this also looks cool, the redux flag is changing properly on switching mode of playing.
+96. Added library react-icons using "npm install react-icons"
+97. Added some UI changes to make dropdown looks more like of netflix

 # Features
 - Browse